-At February 28, 2023, the carrying value of our financial instruments approximated their fair values.
-The fair values of our contingent consideration liabilities from previous business acquisitions are considered "Level 3" measurements because we use various estimates in the valuation models to project the timing and amount of future contingent payments.
-The fair value of the contingent consideration liability from the acquisition of Jhana Education (Jhana) changed as follows during the two quarters ended February 28, 2023 (in thousands):
+At May 31, 2023, the carrying value of our financial instruments approximated their fair values.
+During previous reporting periods, the fair values of our contingent consideration liabilities from previous business acquisitions were considered "Level 3" measurements because we used various estimates in the valuation models to project the timing and amount of future contingent payments.
+The fair value of the contingent consideration liability from the acquisition of Jhana Education (Jhana) changed as follows during fiscal 2023 (in thousands):

 Balance at August 31, 2022 \$ 729

 Change in fair value 7

 Payments (429)

 Balance at November 30, 2022 307

 Change in fair value -

 Payments (307)

-Balance at February 28, 2023 \$
+Balance at February 28, 2023 \$ -